 Chaired by GTM Global’s Co-Founder Mark Stimpfig, watch this video to:

-If you have specific questions about growing or expanding your business online in China and would like to speak directly to any of the panellists, simply complete the form below and we will make an introduction.
+If you have specific questions about growing or expanding your business online in China and would like to speak directly to any of the panellists, please contact us and we will make an introduction.

 Pearl Zhu works for CBBC in London, specialising in the retail and eCommerce sector.